MachinisteWeb/node-atlas/README.en.md

-### Generate urls dynamically ###
+### Generate URLs dynamically ###

 #### Relative paths in absolute ####

 It is possible that the paths created from your url to be interpreted as subfolders that have actually no real existence.
 This has the effect the address `media/images/example.jpg` initially accessible from template displayed to address **http://localhost** impossible to reach when the template is displayed to address **http://localhost/sub-directory/** (because the path should be `../media/images/example.jpg`).

-To no longer have to worry about access to resources regardless of the URL that is requested, simply turn on all the urls such as:
+To no longer have to worry about access to resources regardless of the URL that is requested, simply turn on all the URLs such as:

 ```
 <link rel="stylesheet" type="text/css" href="stylesheets/common.css" />